Natural scientific research in Canada: Canadian scientific research (2010s)

 Trends in Canadian science policy, investments and production are examined in the UNESCO Science Report series, produced every five years.
 The 2021 edition examines Canada's pathway to the Sustainable Development Goals and the Fourth Industrial Revolution.

-Canada’s gross domestic expenditure on research and development amounted to Can$35.7 billion in 2017; this represents a 2% increase over the previous year.
+Canada's gross domestic expenditure on research and development amounted to Can$35.7 billion in 2017; this represents a 2% increase over the previous year.
 The increase was mainly tied to a 3.8% rise (to Can$14.3 billion) in research expenditure for the higher education sector, the eighth hike in as many years.
-This underscores the role that the Canadian higher education sector plays as a prime driver of innovation – even as a surrogate for industrial research and development (R&D) – particularly in comparison to other members of the Organisation for Economic Co-operation andDevelopment (OECD).
+This underscores the role that the Canadian higher education sector plays as a prime driver of innovation – even as a surrogate for industrial research and development (R&D) – particularly in comparison to other members of the Organisation for Economic Co-operation and Development (OECD).

 The boost in 2017 spending was not enough to reverse a decline in the share of gross domestic product invested in research, which sank from 1.8% over 2010 to 2012 to a low of 1.5% in 2019.

 The decline in industrial research spending is of particular concern.
 Expenditure on industrial R&D as a share of GDP amounts to only half the OECD average.
 Foreign-controlled firms account for one-third of all in-house research and development, a persistent trend over recent decades.
-In 2017, the government allocated Can$950 million over a five-year period to support innovative ‘superclusters’ to spur public–private collaboration on the ocean economy, next-generation manufacturing, digital technology, protein industries and artificial intelligence.
+In 2017, the government allocated Can$950 million over a five-year period to support innovative 'superclusters' to spur public–private collaboration on the ocean economy, next-generation manufacturing, digital technology, protein industries and artificial intelligence.
 In so doing, the government is challenging Canadian enterprises to enter into collaborative partnerships with research institutions, in order to develop ‘bold and ambitious’ innovation strategies.
 The government expects the initiative to result in the creation of 50 000 jobs over ten years.